 - C. botulinum may be carried on almost any food that has little or no acid.
 Green beans, Brussels sprouts, carrots and cabbage, like most vegetables and many fruits, contain very little acid.
-Other low-acid foods include mushrooms, meats, fish and eggs.
+Other examples (not a complete list) of low-acid foods include mushrooms, meats, fish and eggs.
 C. botulinum spores may piggy-back on any such foods.

 Now, on to that food list.
 There are two, actually–one for infants, and another for everyone else.

 Reports from the FDA, as well as the CDC, name twelve foods, or food groups that may carry C. Botulinum to humans.
 They break it up into three foods for infants under one year, and nine that may pose a risk to all the rest of us.While I don’t find this statement in the second edition, in the first edition of its Bad Bug Book, the FDA said,